mmmarinho/ROS2_Tutorial/docs/source/installation.rst

    sudo apt install -y ros-humble-desktop ros-dev-tools

-Set up system enviroment to find ROS2
+Set up system environment to find ROS2
 -------------------------------------

 ROS2 packages are implemented in such way that they live peacefully in the :code:`/opt/ros/{ROS_DISTRO}` folder in your Ubuntu.
 A given terminal window or program will only know that ROS2 exists, and which version you want to use, if you run a setup file *for each terminal, everytime you open a new one*.